-G. Restricted Assets
+F. Restricted Assets

-Certain proceeds of the Authority's loans and grants are classified as restricted assets on the Statement of Net Assets because they are maintained in separate deposit accounts and their use is limited by applicable loan covenants and grant agreements.
+Certain proceeds of the Authority's loans and grants are classified as restricted assets on the Statement of Net Assets because their use is limited by applicable loan covenants and grant agreements.

-H. Income Taxes
+G. Income Taxes

 The Authority is an instrumentality of the State of Texas.
 As such, income earned in the exercise of its essential government functions is exempt from state or federal income taxes.